Alliance Israélite Universelle: Impact on girls and women

-The AIU and Secularization
+The AIU and secularization

 The AIU, and more generally, the French colonization of swaths of North Africa, shifted education from the hands of rabbis and religious leaders to secular, European instructors.
-In Algeria, this shift resulted in a legal mandate: in 1845, a law required Jews of Algeria to be registered in French schools, and to only attend a religious schools as a supplement.
-Although the AIU did teach both secular and religious subjects, such as Hebrew and Biblical History, religious leaders still questioned and bemoaned the secularization.
+In Algeria, this shift resulted in a legal mandate: in 1845, a law required Jews of Algeria to be registered in French schools and to only attend a religious school as a supplement.
+Although the AIU did teach both secular and religious subjects, such as Hebrew and biblical history, religious leaders still questioned and lamented secularization.

 Similarly, the AIU attempted to secularize the Jewish legal systems in North Africa.
-Prior to colonization, Jews in Morocco operated their own legal system according to Halacha, Jewish law.
-In 1913, the AIU appealed to the French government to try the "indigenous [Jewish] inhabitants, in French courts instead of rabbinical tribunals.
+Before colonization, Jews in Morocco operated their legal system according to Halakha (Jewish law).
+In 1913, the AIU appealed to the French government to try the "indigenous [Jewish] inhabitants" in French courts instead of rabbinical tribunals.

-Political Influence
+Political influence

 Along with secularization, the AIU used its power to advocate the political assimilation of Maghrebi Jews into French society.
 AIU instructors were instrumental in the movement of naturalization for educated Moroccan Jews.